TomBursch/kitchenowl/docs/docs/self-hosting/oidc.md

 Currently only Web, Android, iOS, and macOS are supported.

 ### Apple & Google
-These two providers will allow anyone to sing in with an Apple or Google account.
+These two providers will allow anyone to sign in with an Apple or Google account.
 They can be configured similarly to custom providers but will show up with a branded sign in with button.
 It is not recommended setting up social logins for self-hosted versions as they might not work correctly.
 ```yaml
 back: